 Resources & Reports

-An Examination of New York State’s Integrated Primary and Mental Health Care Services for Adults with Serious Mental Illness By: RAND Corporation Priority Areas: Advancing Primary Care Date: September 2014 Type: Resources, Report
+Integrating Primary Care into Behavioral Health Settings: What Works for Individuals with Serious Mental Illness By: Milbank Memorial Fund Priority Areas: Advancing Primary Care Date: December 2014 Type: Resources, Report